-As an aid to students, teachers and parents dealing with the challenges of home learning, we have constructed an A–Z of the World taken from E. H. Gombrich’s, A Little History of the World.
-Day by day, we will be sharing a bite size introduction to a historical figure, event or period – using Gombrich’s magical words – along with links to free resources, so that readers of all ages can discover more.
-Today, Gombrich covers the First World War.
+As an aid to students, teachers and parents, we have constructed an A–Z of the World taken from E. H. Gombrich’s, A Little History of the World.
+We’ve shared bite size introductions to historical figures, events and periods – using Gombrich’s magical words – along with links to free resources, so that readers of all ages can discover more.
+F is for the First World War.

 The First World War

 E. H. Gombrich: In the spring of 1914, the heir to the Austrian throne was visiting Bosnia and was murdered by a Serb in the capital, Sarajevo.
 Austria’s generals and politicians thought at the time that war with Serbia was inevitable.
 The dreadful murder had to be avenged, and Serbia humbled.
 Frightened by Austria’s advance, Russia was drawn in, whereupon Germany, as Austria’s ally, also became involved.
 And, once Germany was in the war, all the ancient enmities were unleashed.
 The Germans wanted to begin by destroying France, their most dangerous enemy, so they marched straight across neutral Belgium to attack Paris.
 Britain, fearing that a German victory would make Germany all-powerful, now joined in as well.
 Soon the whole world was at war with Germany and Austria.